EllaKaye/BradleyTerryScalable/cran-comments.md

 ## R CMD check results
 here were no ERRORs and no WARNINGs

-There was one NOTE on the linux check (on Travis-CI):

-* checking installed package size ...
-NOTE installed size is  5.7Mb sub-directories of 1Mb or more: libs   5.4Mb

-This NOTE does not appear on the OS X or windows check.
-Moreover, this NOTE also did not appear when checking on a local linux environment (using platform: i686-pc-linux-gnu (32-bit))

-My understanding is that this inflation of the libs subdirectory is due to the use of Rcpp.
-Indeed, some functions of the BradleyTerryScalable package have been written in C++ using Rcpp.
-They are needed to fit the Bradley-Terry model to large datasets.
-Without the speed up gained from those C++ functions, this package would not be fit for purpose.

 There was one NOTE from the windows check and local OS X check:
 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Ella Kaye <E.Kaye.1@warwick.ac.uk>’